fresils613/Cryptographic-Application/README.md

 **INSTALLATION PROCESS**

-  Run the foloowing after downloading and decompressing the file.
+  Run the following after downloading and decompressing the file.

     1. Pip install termcolor